-

 ‘Run by Enthusiasts for Enthusiasts since 1987′.

-The archive film is in both colour and Black & White and was mostly filmed between 1960 and 1965.
-An authentic sound track has been added along with a commentary to complement this nostalgic look at the last years of London Midland steam.
+The archive film is in both colour and Black & White and was mostly dates from 1960 to 1967.
+An authentic sound track has been added along with a commentary to complement this nostalgic look at the last years of Southern steam.

 Click here to order this volume and other videos online